Bad Managers

 React defensively or attack team members when they raise concerns or issues.

-Expect professionalism, output, and dedication from your team while not meeting these standards, displaying hypocrisy and double standards.
+Expect professionalism, output, and dedication from teams while not meeting these standards themselves, displaying hypocrisy and double standards.

 Fail to understand where their company's salary rates are relative to competitors and other similar roles.